 To avoid removing the seasoning that you've built up on the pan, you need to take special care when cleaning your cookware.
 Here's the proper way to clean cast iron:

 - Wash your cast iron in hot water immediately after use.
-Due to concerns over bacteria, I recommend washing with soapy water – though there are many cast iron users who feel it’s best to stick to water only.
+Due to concerns over bacteria, you may want to wash with soapy water – though there are many cast iron users who feel it’s best to stick to water only.
 Whichever route you choose, be sure not to scrub too vigorously, and take care not to submerge the pan in water.
-This could cause damage to the seasoning on the pan.

 - Dry your cookware completely.
 Cast iron will rust if it isn’t dried immediately after washing.
 Start by towel drying your cookware.
 Then, place it on the stove over low heat for a minute or two to pull out any remaining moisture.
 If desired, lightly coat the inside of the pan with oil, and heat for a minute or two longer.
 This will help restore any seasoning that might have been lost during washing.